chaos-mesh/chaos-mesh/DEVELOP.md

-# Development Guide
+# Chaos Mesh Development Guide
-As you see, we currently have many types of chaos such as IoChaos, NetworkChaos, PodChaos .etc.
-This guide aims to introduce the way to add new chaos type for chaos-mesh, which includes setting up the development environment and adding a hello-world chaos type.
+Chaos Mesh currently have many types of chaos such as IOChaos, NetworkChaos, PodChaos.
+This guide aims to introduce the way to add new chaos type for Chaos Mesh, which includes setting up the development environment and adding a hello-world chaos type.

 ## Setting Up The Development Environment
 ### Requirements